Real Estate Talk:

-For issues such as broken window panes, small non-structural cracks in the side of the house and other normal wear and tear, these will not stop a buyer from falling in love with the property.
+For issues such as broken window panes, small non-structural cracks in the side of the house and other normal wear and tear, will not stop a buyer from falling in love with the property.

 Now that you have considered all the issues in the property and addressed them, it is time to contact a broker.
 The broker will properly price and market the property.
 When the broker suggests a price to sell the property, the broker must back the price with facts such as providing comparable listings that have sold in the last 6 to 12 months and comparable active listing for the seller to see.
-It is very important to know what the competition is.
+It is very important to know about the competition.

 A property that is priced for the market will sell in an average of 3 to 6 months or less.
 An overpriced property is used to sell other homes.
 A broker will show an overpriced house to their client first and then show a similar house that is properly priced and sell that house.